little-fires/react-native-sdk/README.md

 sdk.dir=<sdk_dir>
 ```

-Then, run the following commands:
+Then, open a terminal in the root project directory and run the following commands:

 ```bash
 # Install module dependencies